Recognition vs Appreciation: Key Differences and Why Both Matter

 However, a limitation of this approach is that recognition can only be awarded to a limited number of individuals for their achievements, potentially overlooking others.

 On the other hand, appreciation highlights a person’s inherent qualities beyond just their achievements.
-This includes qualities like teamwork, integrity, and dedication to the task.
+This includes qualities like skills, teamwork, integrity, and dedication to the task.
 While recognition may sometimes overlook these important traits, appreciation ensures that these qualities are acknowledged and valued.

 Emotional Impact